 Sustainable rural livelihood outcomes

-Sustainable livelihood framework entails five assets as follows: “(1) human capital, (2) natural capital, (3) physical capital, (4) financial capital and (5) social capital”.
-Through surveying the extent of livelihood capital of the chosen cases, all the respondents are rich in terms of natural capital like water, soil, boundaries, rivers, climate, forests, geographic location, wood and plants. and majority (5 out of 7) are contented with human capital such as household members, education and occupational skills, business management abilities, health conditions, and knowledge.
-Overall, the mean percentage of the respondents (3/7) was torn apart due to physical capital (infrastructure and goods that producers require in order to grow their business).
-Interestingly, 6 respondents disclosed that they could have financial resources either through bank loans or through their family members/friends.
+Sustainable livelihood framework entails five assets as follows: “(1) human capital, (2) natural capital, (3) physical capital, (4) financial capital and (5) social capital.”
+By surveying the extent of livelihood capital of the chosen cases, all the respondents were rich in natural capital such as water, soil, boundaries, rivers, climate, forests, geographic location, wood, and plants. and the majority (five out of seven) are contented with human capital such as household members, education and occupational skills, business management abilities, health conditions, and knowledge.
+Overall, the mean percentage of the respondents (3/7) was torn apart due to physical capital (infrastructure and goods that producers require to grow their business).
+Interestingly, six respondents disclosed that they could have financial resources through either bank loans or their family members/friends.
 This is attributed to the fact that investors are highly interested in such ecopreneurship and worry over the necessity to offer solutions to environmental issues.
-The entrepreneurs bring about these businesses since they believe that there is a necessity to offer a solution to the environmental problems, and are convinced that the challenges can be tackled through the efforts of all.
-In such a way, they are contributing their part by creating an eco-innovative project.
-In our instances, finance access was not a major issue, as we see in the overall tiny enterprises.
-This indicates that poverty reduction credit policies have been administered at the household level within the study region.
-But there is no integrated, yet unified credit policy of the rural poor that has been stipulated in various documents.
+The entrepreneurs bring about these businesses since they believe that there is a necessity to offer a solution to the environmental problems and are convinced that the challenges can be tackled through the efforts of all.
+In this way, they contribute by creating an eco-innovative project.
+In our instances, financial access was not a major issue, as we see in the overall tiny enterprises.
+This indicates that poverty reduction credit policies were implemented at the household level within the study region.
+However, there is no integrated, yet unified credit policy for the rural poor that has been stipulated in various documents.

-Nonetheless, social capital is the source of capital which recorded some of the lowest records amongst the five sources of capital.
-Social capital is the social resources that individuals engage in to achieve their livelihood objectives, which may include relationships, networks, group membership, trust, interdependence and sharing of information on key informal security networks.
-High social assets will enable people to innovate, create knowledge, and share it and, consequently, increase human capital (Fahad et al., 2023).
+Nonetheless, social capital is the source of capital, with some of the lowest records among the five sources of capital.
+Social capital is a social resource that individuals engage in to achieve their livelihood objectives, which may include relationships, networks, group membership, trust, interdependence, and sharing of information on key informal security networks.
+High social assets enable people to innovate, create knowledge, and share it, consequently increasing human capital (Fahad et al., 2023).
 This is because external knowledge is important to these firms.
-This network is based on the professional experience concerning the environment gained by the entrepreneur, which makes its creation possible among other aspects (Abdesselam et al., 2024).
-In the chosen cases, most of the professional experience entrepreneurs have enabled them to build their own professional network.
-Moreover, such businesses have an economic incentive; hence, they are injected with traditional investors.
-They are also selective in the type of investors they take since they fear that the goals of the firm may be diverted, and thus they are in search of investors who hold similar sustainable values.
+This network is based on the professional experience of the entrepreneur’s environment, which makes its creation possible, among other aspects (Abdesselam et al., 2024).
+In the chosen cases, most professional entrepreneurs have enabled them to build their own professional networks.
+Moreover, such businesses have economic incentives; hence, they are injected with traditional investors.
+They are also selective in the type of investors they take because they fear that the goals of the firm may be diverted, and thus, they are in search of investors who hold similar sustainable values.

-Additionally, the development of rural livelihoods is said to be sustainable in case of augmented income, augmented wellbeing, augmented/value added food security, diminished vulnerability and more sustainable utilization of the natural resources.
-Thus, we discussed how ecopreneurship allow access to livelihood capitals to an individual is essential to the results of sustainable livelihoods (Refer Table 2).
+Additionally, the development of rural livelihoods is said to be sustainable in the case of augmented income, augmented well-being, augmented/value-added food security, diminished vulnerability, and more sustainable utilization of natural resources.
+Thus, we discussed how ecopreneurship allows access to livelihood capital to an individual, which is essential to the results of sustainable livelihoods (see Table 2).

 Table 2: Sustainable rural livelihood outcomes